Breakout-X/web-breakout/rules/TERMS OF USE.md

                 we can still view your code to check for viruses or anomolies.
                 DO NOT TRY TO HIDE STUFF FROM US.
                 We can always see your editor and WebSockets.
+                See RULES.md for more details.

-            3. Through our Rating Api
+            3. Through our Reviewing Api
-                We can rate your project in 6 ways, returning 6 diffent results:
+                We can rate your project in 6 ways:
                     FE => For Everyone
                     FS => For Some
                     NFA => Not For Everyone